Cycling Devil’s Staircase, Wales.

-“Deep in the Welsh wilderness, far from civilization, lies a hill that needs little introduction.
+Simon Warren puts Devil’s Staircase at #93 of his 100 Greatest Cycling Climbs of Great Britain.
+He writes of this climb, “Deep in the Welsh wilderness, far from civilization, lies a hill that needs little introduction.
 There seems little reason to build a road out here, never mind one this steep.
-But here it is: The Devil’s Staircase.”
-100 Greatest Cycling Climbs, A Road Cyclists Guide to Britain’s Hills (Simon Warren, 2010, pp. 158-159).
+But here it is: The Devil’s Staircase” (100 Greatest Cycling Climbs, A Road Cyclists Guide to Britain’s Hills, Simon Warren, 2010, pp. 158-159).

 We are bordered by thick forest much of the climb.

-2 hairpins at 220 meters - this is the Devil’s Staircase.
+Two hairpins at 220 meters: The famous Devil’s Staircase.